MiCurran/nestjs-graphql-prisma-postgres/README.md

 ### 2. Start the GraphQL server

-Launch your GraphQL server with this command:
+Launch your GraphQL server and start the postgres container with this command:

 ```
 npm run dev